School Based Mental Health

 About the Program

-School-based therapists support their school communities across three tiers of service.
+School-based therapists support their school communities with three tiers of service.
 Tier 1 services include promotion and primary prevention services and support, such as staff professional development and classroom-based social emotional learning opportunities.
 Tier 2 services include focused interventions for a smaller school population, such as specific support groups and consultation with families and staff who work with identified children.
 Tier 3 services are a more intensive level of support for students who have been identified as in need of individualized therapy to improve their functioning at school and home, and in the community.

 - Individual Therapy – Student meets with a therapist once or more weekly to work through concerns and individual treatment goals.